Candidates with experience of 4 years or less

 2-stage Selection Process

-Stage 1: Recruitment Interviews
+Stage 1 (for shortlisted candidates): Recruitment Interviews

-The next set of recruitment interviews for applicants who are shortlisted for an interview would be on 16 Oct 2025.
+The next set of recruitment interviews for applicants who are shortlisted for an interview would be on 10 Sep 2026.

 Please note that all applicants are required to provide/include in their application - for the consideration of the relevant Shortlisting/Interview Panel - the following (in not more than one page each [in Arial; font size 14] with their name at the bottom left corner):

-(a) a Personal Statement;
+(a) a personal statement;

-(b) a Write-up
+(b) a write-up

 on why he/she is applying to join the Judicial Service as a JSO and how